Beerkay/academic-kickstart-1/content/home/about.md

 widget = "about"
 active = true
 date = "2016-04-20T00:00:00"

+# Order that this section will appear in.
+weight = 5

 +++

 I am an Assistant Professor at Department of Computer Science & Engineering at Pennsylvania State University.
 I run the Optimization and Machine Learning Lab, where we work on fundemantal computational and theoretical problems in machine learning.